Walk alongside the gentle giants that made the Ice Age tundra their home.

 Did humans play a role in the woolly mammoth’s extinction?
 You’ll hear about how humans and mammoths interacted throughout North America and get to weigh evidence to make your own decisions.

-Mammoths: Ice Age Giants will be on view starting Wednesday, November 24, 2021 on the fourth floor of the museum’s West Wing.
+Mammoths: Ice Age Giants is on view on the fourth floor of the museum’s West Wing.
 Admission to Mammoths: Ice Age Giants is included with all museum admission tickets.

 Specimens for Mammoths: Ice Age Giants are provided from the private collection of Dr. Rollins Family and the Florida Museum of Natural History, located at the University of Florida.
 Support for the exhibition is made possible by a contribution from Elite Body Sculpture.
 Additional academic support was provided by the Florida Museum of Natural History.